 Winners, S-Z

 This year's theme was based on the set of 50 postage stamps, "Greetings from America."
-Contestants were encouraged to incorporate the theme in a creative and artistic way, while using hand-executed calligraphy or fine lettering to address the envelope.
-Inventive relationships between the postage stamp, the envelope design and the lettering were an important component of a winning design, as well as use of the "Greetings from America" theme.
+Contestants were encouraged to incorporate the theme in a creative and artistic way.

 The entries were judged by three professionals in the graphic, design and lettering fields: Terry McCaffrey, Manager of Stamp Development for the U.S. Postal Service; Rick Paulus, Chief Calligrapher at The White House; and Mary Lou O'Brian of Inkwell Studios, Washington, DC.